Gi60s/openapi-enforcer-middleware/content/2.x/examples/express-routes.md

 const Enforcer = require('openapi-enforcer')
 const EnforcerMiddleware = require('openapi-enforcer-middleware')

+async function run() {
   // Create the express app
   const app = express()

-// Specify the OpenAPI specification to enforce. const enforcer = Enforcer('./openapi.yml')
+  // Specify the OpenAPI specification to enforce. const enforcer = await Enforcer('./openapi.yml')

   // Add the OpenAPI Enforcer Middleware to the Express app. app.use(EnforcerMiddleware.init(enforcer))

   // Create an express route.
   // Because of the Enforcer middleware we know this route will only
   // be executed if the request is valid. app.get('/', async (req, res) => {

     // We know the query's limit property will be a valid number
     // from 1 to 100.
 We also know that limit will always have a
-  // value because we set a default value. const limit = req.enforcer.query.limit const results = await loadItems(limit)
+    // value because we set a default value. const limit = req.enforcer.query.limit
+    const results = await loadItems(limit)

     // Here we also validate that we're sending a valid response.
     // We don't want to break the contract that our OpenAPI document
     // has defined.
     res.enforcer.send(result)
   })

   // Start the server listening
   app.listen(3000, (err) => {
-  if (err) return console.error(err.stack) console.log('Listening on port 3000')
+    if (err) return console.error(err.stack)
+    console.log('Listening on port 3000')
   })
+}

+run().catch(console.error)
 ```

 **Mock with Sessions**